 While the parcel is within a Leaking Underground Storage Tank buffer area, no documentation of contamination has been provided.
-The parcel has a well that was approved by the health department and serves the existing cottage outside the buffer area.
-Albemarle County Code § 5-504 does not prohibit wells within the buffer area but additional water testing is required before a building permit can be issued.
-There appear to be viable options for water service available on the parcel other than connecting to public water.
-Only in documented cases of a public health or safety issue has the ACSAJA been amended to allow water service outside the Development Areas.
+The parcel has a well that was approved by the Health Department and serves the existing cottage outside the buffer area.
+Albemarle County Code § 5-504 does not prohibit wells within the buffer area, but additional water testing (BTEX) is required before a building permit can be issued.
+There appear to be viable options for water service available on the 92.97-acre parcel other than connecting to public water.
+The existing cottage is served by a well outside the buffer area.
+Only in documented cases of a public health or safety issue has the ACSAJA been amended to allow water service outside the Development Areas and where approved, that service was authorized for existing lawful dwellings.
+There have been no instances where water service has been approved to structures that have connected unlawfully to public water.
+It is not uncommon for wells to be located in a buffer area, including a number of residences near the subject parcel that are served by wells with no contamination issues.

 Strategy 9a addresses the fact that public water and sewer systems are a potential catalyst for growth, and that capacities need to be efficiently and effectively used and reserved to serve the Development Areas.
 Continued connections of properties in the Rural Area should be the exception, as the further extension of lines into the Rural Area could strain limited water resources and capacity.
-Though this parcel is adjacent to lines and already has an unauthorized connection, there is no documented health or safety issue.
+Though this parcel is adjacent to lines and already has an unauthorized connection, no health or safety issue has been documented.